SuadeLabs/fire/documentation/README.md

 JSON has 7 standard types that we can use:

 A **null** value means the value is unknown.
 Note that this is different from an empty or zero field.
+If the field is empty, undefined or does not exist, then it can simply be omitted (unless it is indicated as being "required" in which case you should provide a suitable default value).

 An **integer** is a number without a fraction or exponent part.